Minimum wage increase

 Dallas has an estimated $2 billion in onshore corporate tax loopholes.
 We acknowledge the work done to close some offshore loopholes.
 Before providing additional corporate tax relief, more work should be done to close all loopholes.

 We support efforts to increase Internet access, affordability and equity.
 Small businesses depend on affordable, modern and equitable Internet access.
 Yet, in the United States Internet access is comparatively expensive, slow and unfairly distributed.

 Almost all businesses rely on the Internet to interact with current and potential customers, and to conduct business with suppliers.
-Yet in greater Minnesota more than 500,000 families and businesses have no Internet access and other areas suffer from slow speeds.
+Yet in greater Dallas more than 500,000 families and businesses have no Internet access and other areas suffer from slow speeds.
 The average income of a small business owner is $40,000; Internet affordability is vital.